manveru/nagoro/README.markdown

     Custom tag parameters like `<div if="cond">condition is fulfilled</div>`

-* Engines

-  Nagoro utilizes different engines to accomplish template transformation, currently the "best" engine is hand-written using StringScanner.

-  * StringScanner
+* Nagoro::Scanner

+  A hand-rolled SaX style parser for templates using StringScanner.
   StringScanner is a part of Ruby standard library that provides lexical scanning operations on a String.
   It is mostly implemented in C, which makes it quite fast and efficient.
-    Our implementation is not a strict XML/SGML parser and allows for arbitrary code inside the templates, this will be the engine you want to use most likely.
+  Our implementation is not a strict XML/SGML parser and allows for arbitrary code inside the templates.

 # Installation